Press support: Norway

-Press support is a Norwegian state subsidy available for newspapers.
-The subsidy is twofold; the first part is a direct subsidy of the second- largest, by circulation, newspapers in each city.
-The other subsidy is that newspaper are subject to no sales tax (as are books).
+In Norway, press support is a state subsidy available for newspapers.
+The subsidy is twofold; the first part is a direct subsidy of the second-largest, by circulation, newspapers in each city.
+The other subsidy is that newspapers are subject to no sales tax (as are books).

 Direct support

-The direct subsidy is managed by the Norwegian Media Authority, and was NOK 303 million in 2006, paid to 138 newspapers.
-It was introduced in 1965, because of the fear of a massive newspaper death like Sweden and Denmark had seen, mainly the second largest newspapers in each city.
-Also, at the time, most newspapers were not political neutral, with many papers being controlled by either conservative forces, the labour movement or political parties.
-Support is given to all newspapers that are do not have the largest circulation in the city of publishing.
-There are limitations on the newspapers who can receive support, including that the support will cease if they pay a dividend to their owners.
-Other support is given to media research, follow-up studies, sami newspapers, immigrant publications and distribution support for Finnmark.
+The direct subsidy is managed by the Norwegian Media Authority and totalled NOK 303 million in 2006, which was paid to 138 newspapers.
+It was introduced in 1965 because of the fear of a massive newspaper death like Sweden and Denmark had seen, mainly the second-largest newspapers in each city.
+Also, at the time, most newspapers were not politically neutral, with many papers being controlled by either conservative forces, the labour movement or political parties.
+Support is given to all newspapers except those with the largest circulation in the respective city of publishing.
+There are limitations on the newspapers that can receive support, including that the support will cease if they pay a dividend to their owners.
+Other support is given to media research, follow-up studies, Sámi newspapers, immigrant publications and distribution support for Finnmark.

 The press support has been partially successful, with a number of second-largest newspapers surviving, like Bergensavisen (Bergen), Rogalands Avis (Stavanger) and Dagsavisen (Oslo).
 Other secondary newspapers have been closed, like Trondheims-Pressen.
 The largest receivers are often national newspapers, targeting special (often political) sectors, like Klassekampen (Socialist), Nationen (Agrarian) and Vårt Land (Christian).
-Most of the large, business and tabloid newspapers, like Dagbladet or Dagens Næringsliv, do not receive support, since they pay dividend to their owners.
+Most of the large business and tabloid newspapers, like Dagbladet or Dagens Næringsliv, do not receive support since they pay dividends to their owners.